TDG-Platform/docs/protogenV2RAV.md

 Your Processed Imagery will be written as Binary .TIF image type UINT8x1 and placed in the specified S3 Customer Location (e.g.  s3://gbd-customer-data/unique customer id/named directory/).

-###Known issues
+###Known Issues
-To run the task in a single workflow with AOP the task must first be Thin cloud (cloud edges) might be misinterpreted as vegetation.
+1) To run the task in a single workflow with AOP the tif file must first be removed from the AOP folder with the additional python commands listed in Advanced

+2) Thin cloud (cloud edges) might be misinterpreted as vegetation.

+3) Testing additional input formats still in progress.  .VRT is currently not functioning (6/30/2016)**

 For background on the development and implementation of  Protogen  [Documentation under development](Insert link here)